Becoming Aware of Substances

-I often refer to the “teenage brain;” this developmental stage comes with the intense desire to fit in with peers, establish independent identity, and a tendency towards testing limits.
-Substances are a common way that young people experiment with risks.
+I often refer to the “teenage brain.”
+This developmental stage often comes with the intense desire to fit in with peers, establish an independent identity, and test limits.
+Drugs and alcohol are ways that some teenagers experiment with these desires and attempt to manage personal and social pressures.

-As youth navigate this impressionable time, it’s important that parents provide boundaries.
-This is not to suggest micro-management, rather, it’s an invitation to help your teen/tween establish a container that allows for empowered exploration.
+This said, as young people navigate this impressionable time, it’s important that parents provide both support and boundaries.
+This is not to suggest micro-management, rather, it’s an invitation to help your teen understand where their own limits are.

 The ultimate goal is for your teens to regulate their own behavior, but as they develop these skills, they need your guidance: